 The story’s main characters honour young environmental activists, environmental groups, indigenous tribes or places where ordinary people stood up for their rights to land, and clean air and water.
 Environmental information, guidance and websites are included at the end of the book, to stimulate reader research and discussion.

 Can one story save the Earth?
 It’s up to you!

-Animals in the Forest: The Day Terrible Things Came is first and foremost a young teens’ and children’s story, told from the point of view of some wild forest animals.
+Animals in the Forest: The Day Terrible Things Came is first and foremost a children’s and young teens’ story.

 On another level, the story symbolises real environmental crises in the world, right now.
 Both small and large environmental crises – from housing developments around the corner, to loss of forests and habitats globally.
 From governments and councils allowing corporations to put profits before people, to indigenous tribes being ousted from their traditional survival spaces.
 From insects, birds and animals disappearing from gardens and parks, to global climate change.

 The story honours, and stands in solidarity with specific young environmental activists, environmental groups and defenders, indigenous tribes, and places where ordinary people stood up for their rights to land, air and water.

 Wondering if this is a lot for our youngsters to take on board?
 Don’t worry – Animals in the Forest is written in such a way that children/young teens, and their teachers/parents/carers, are introduced to these environmental topics in layers.
 They can choose how much, or how little, to discuss and explore.